 Chestnuts can be eaten raw, but due to their high tannin content they are typically cooked.
 They can be prepared by roasting in the oven, boiling, or microwaving.
 It is essential that you make a slit in them before cooking so they don’t explode as they heat up.
 When they are done, the outer peel will curl back and should peel off easily.
 Be careful not to overcook them for the best flavor.
 There are so many delicious ways to use chestnuts in recipes that the hardest part of cooking with them is deciding where to start!

-For an abundance of recipes (and a super-fast microwave cooking method) check out the Center for AgroForestry’s website.
-But perhaps the most delicious of all chestnut recipe is for the classic French marrons glacés, or candied chestnuts.
+There are an abundance of recipes, but perhaps the most delicious of all chestnut recipe is for the classic French marrons glacés, or candied chestnuts.
 Here’s a version adapted from Lorraine Elliott at Not Quite Nigella: 2/3 lb peeled chestnuts (already prepared by roasting, boiling or microwaving) 2/3 lb sugar 3/4 cup water 1 vanilla bean Start this recipe four days before you intend on eating them.
 Combine the sugar, water, and vanilla bean in a large pan, and cook over low heat.
 Stir frequently until the sugar dissolves.
 Simmer for 5 minutes more, then add the prepared chestnuts.
 Bring to a boil and cook for 10 minutes.
 Remove from heat and discard the vanilla bean.
 Cover the saucepan and allow the nuts to steep in the sauce for at least 12 hours.
 Put the pan back on the stove, bring to a boil for one minute only, and remove from heat.
 Cover and steep for 24 hours.
 Repeat the one-minute boil and 24 hour steep 2 to 3 more times, at which point the syrup should have absorbed.
 If not, drain off the liquid (and save it to use like maple syrup).
 Preheat the oven to 150F.

 Put the chestnuts on a parchment paper lined baking tray, and dehydrate in the oven for about 2 hours.
 Leave the oven door cracked during this process to improve the results.
 Store them individually wrapped in an airtight container.
 Eat as candy, or serve sprinkled over desserts.